1978–79 Port Vale F.C. season: Fourth Division

-The pre-season saw new manager Dennis Butler sign big striker Bernie Wright from Bradford City for £9,000 and right-back Neil Wilkinson on a free transfer from Blackburn Rovers.
-Butler also took the team on a three match tour of Scotland.
-Just before the start of the season Ken Todd was signed for a club-record £37,000, despite Todd having only made a handful of appearances for Wolverhampton Wanderers.
-In the summer former Valiant Tommy McLaren committed suicide, friend and teammate Ray Williams said 'leaving the club shattered him'.
-On 2 October a Memorial Fund match was played, raising £3,000.
+Before the season began, Bobby Smith left to manage Swindon Town, with Vale being paid a compensation fee of £10,500.
+He denied "leaving a sinking ship".
+His assistant, Dennis Butler, turned down the chance to go as Smith's assistant to instead take over as Port Vale's new manager manager.
+Butler promoted Graham Hawkins to a first-team coach and then to assistant manager.
+Butler signed sign big striker Bernie Wright from Bradford City for £9,000 and right-back Neil Wilkinson on a free transfer from Blackburn Rovers.
+He also took the team on a three-match tour of Scotland.
+Just before the start of the season, Ken Todd was signed for a club-record fee of £37,000, despite having only made a handful of appearances for Wolverhampton Wanderers.
+On 23 July, former Valiant Tommy McLaren committed suicide, friend and teammate Ray Williams said 'leaving the club shattered him'.
+On 2 October, a Memorial Fund match was played, raising £3,000.

-The season opened with just two victories in eleven league games, as both Todd and keeper John Connaughton were sidelined with injuries.
+The season opened with just two victories in eleven league games, as both Todd and keeper John Connaughton were sidelined with injuries in the defeat at Wimbledon on 22 August.
 The two wins came away from home, 5–1 over rivals Crewe Alexandra at Gresty Road (Wright scoring a hat-trick) and 3–1 at Doncaster Rovers at the Keepmoat Stadium.
 Butler then threw himself into the transfer market, selling John Froggatt to Northampton Town for £8,000, and then Mick Moore and Terry Bailey to Wigan Athletic and Northwich Victoria respectively, both for £2,000.
 Another 'shrewd piece of business' came when star forward Ken Beamish was sold to Bury for £35,000, whilst Gerry Keenan moved the other way for £15,000.
+On the pitch, Trevor Dance saved a penalty only to later gift a goal to Portsmouth in a 2–0 loss at Fratton Park on 16 September.

 In October, Felix Healy was signed from Finn Harps for £8,000, and Neil Wilkinson and £3,000 were traded to Crewe in exchange for outside-right Kevin Tully.
 Winning five games in a sequence of eight, Todd was still a disappointment to fans, who began getting 'on his back'.
-Butler's signings did not stop however, and instead he sold John Ridley to Leicester City for a club-record £55,000.
+Butler's signings did not stop, however, and instead he sold John Ridley to Leicester City for a club-record £55,000.
 He then signed Andy Proudlove from Buxton for £1,000 – despite interest from Stafford Rangers.
 Then in came midfielder Peter Farrell from Bury for a new club-record £40,000.
-They ended their club-record streaks of 42 away games without keeping a clean sheet on 30 September, and of twelve home games without a win on 21 October.
+The 2–0 victory over Hartlepool United was the club's first win in 14 games at Vale Park.
+Butler defended his transfer activity by saying the team he had inherited was not good enough.